Ghana-Nigeria trade impasse: GIPC Act is intact - Speaker of Parliament assures GUTA

 According to sources at GUTA, the speaker assured of his support for the Ghanaian retail traders.

-The trade association following the meeting with the speaker were said to be pleased with the outcome of the meeting and clarifications made and hence thanked the Speaker for his unwavering support.
+The trade association following the discussions were said to be pleased with the outcome and clarifications made and hence thanked the Speaker for his unwavering support.